oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This section defines the data structure for a JSON-encoded Status List:

 * `status_list`: REQUIRED.
 JSON Object that contains a Status List.
 It MUST contain at least the following claims:
    * `bits`: REQUIRED.
-JSON Integer specifying the number of bits per Referenced Token in the Status List (`lst`).
+JSON Integer specifying the number of bits per Referenced Token in the compressed byte array (`lst`).
 The allowed values for `bits` are 1,2,4 and 8.
    * `lst`: REQUIRED.
 JSON String that contains the status values for all the Referenced Tokens it conveys statuses for.
-The value MUST be the base64url-encoded Status List as specified in [](#status-list).
+The value MUST be the base64url-encoded compressed byte array as specified in [](#status-list-byte-array).
    * `aggregation_uri`: OPTIONAL.
 JSON String that contains a URI to retrieve the Status List Aggregation for this type of Referenced Token or Issuer.
 See section [](#aggregation) for further details.

-The following example illustrates the JSON representation of the Status List with bit-size 1 from the example above:
+The following example illustrates the JSON representation of the Status List with `bits` 1 from the example above:

 ~~~~~~~~~~
 {::include ./examples/status_list_encoding_json}
 ~~~~~~~~~~

-The following example illustrates the JSON representation of the Status List with bit-size 2 from the example above:
+The following example illustrates the JSON representation of the Status List with `bits` 2 from the example above:

 ~~~~~~~~~~
 {::include ./examples/status_list_encoding2_json}